shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 </main>
 ```

 Each component can be styled individually with a clear, concise name that also provides some context when looking at the CSS file.
-Before writing custom styles, the browser applies default styling.
+Before writing custom styles, notice the browser applies default styling.

 ![](./images/sally-html-only.png)

-Now you can target specific elements and apply style.
+Now you can target specific elements and apply custom styles.

 ```css
 .bio__interests ul{